NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Compilers
 =========
-Compiling code on Cray machines is different than compiling code for commodity or beowulf-style HPC linux clusters.
+Compiling code on Cray machines is different from compiling code for commodity or beowulf-style HPC linux clusters.
 Among the most prominent differences:

 - Cray provides a sophisticated set of compiler wrappers to ensure that the compile environment is setup correctly.
 Their use is highly encouraged.
 - In general, linking/using shared object libraries on compute partitions is not supported.